Commutant lifting, interpolation, and perturbations on the polydisc: Introduction

 where $i_\clq : \clq \hookrightarrow H^2(\T)$ denotes the inclusion map.
 The Nevanlinna-Pick interpolation theorem then easily follows from this applied to zero-based finite-dimensional $T^*_z$-invariant subspaces of $H^2(\T)$ (cf. Subsection \ref{subsect: weak interpolation}).
 The most important aspect of Sarason's lifting theorem, however, is the lifting of the commutant of model operators to the commutant of $T_z$ keeping the norms the same.

-We remind the reader that Sarason's commutant lifting theorem has a stellar reputation in its application to the classical operator and function theoretic results like the Carath\'{e}odory-Fej\'{e}r interpolation problem, Nehari interpolation problem, von Neumann inequality, isometric dilations, and the Ando dilation, just to name a few.
-The expanded list easily includes control theory and electrical engineering \cite{FFGK, Helton}.
-When dealing with several variables, however, each analogue question poses a unique set of challenges and frequently offers less opportunity for a comprehensive theory (however, see \cite{AM Crelle, Ball et, Barik et al, Das-Sarkar, DMM, vinnikov}).
+Clearly, Sarason’s commutant lifting theorem stands out as one of the most natural and fundamental results in the field.
+Its impact extends far beyond the classical interpolation problem, with wide-ranging applications to operator and function theory.
+Notable examples include the Carath\'{e}odory-Fej\'{e}r interpolation problem, the Nehari interpolation problem, the von Neumann inequality, isometric dilations, and the Ando dilation, among others.
+The list of applications also includes areas such as control theory and electrical engineering \cite{FFGK, Helton}.
+However, when one deals with several variables, analogous questions related to the commutant lifting theorem and its many single-variable applications introduce distinct challenges.
+There are not many well-established theories that address these problems (however, see \cite{AM Crelle, Ball et, Barik et al, Das-Sarkar, DMM, vinnikov}).
 In fact, it is known that Sarason's commutant lifting theorem does not hold true in general in several variables (see Section \ref{sec: examples of hom qm}).
 Understanding the obstacle of commutant lifting in several variables is thus one of the most important problems in Hilbert function space theory.

 In this paper, we solve the commutant lifting problem on $H^2(\T^n)$, $n \geq 1$.
 That is, given a closed subspace $\clq \subseteq H^2(\T^n)$ that is invariant under $T_{z_i}^*$, $i=1, \ldots, n$, we classify contractions $X \in \clb(\clq)$ satisfying the condition that